TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Other options
 ^^^^^^^^^^^^^

 There are a few options for how annotations are displayed.
-You can change the colourmap used in the colourmap field if you are colouring objects according to a continuous property (should be between 0-1) - by entering the text of a matplotlib cmap.
+You can change the colourmap used in the colourmap field if you are colouring objects according to a continuous property (values should be between 0-1), by choosing one of the matplotlib cmaps.
 The buttons 'filled', 'mpp', 'grid', respectively toggle between filled and outline only rendering of annotations, using mpp or baseline pixels as the scale for the plot, and showing a grid overlay.

 A filter can be applied to annotations using the filter box.
 For example, entering props\['score'\]>0.5 would show only annotations for which the 'score' property  is greater than 0.5.